 Things to do in Glencoe

 Glencoe is a very pictureous part of Scotland.
 No wonder it is the location of so many movies.
 Parts of James Bond Skyfall, Harry Potter and Highlander were shot in the area or you might recognise this place from the Outlander opening scene.
 Driving through Glencoe is an experience in itself.
 You have mountains, rivers and waterfalls on the side of the road.
 You will want to stop by the road many times to take pictures.
 Luckily there were quite a lot of areas to stop.

 If you have some time in Glencoe I highly recommend going on a few walks, as that way you can truly immerse yourself in the beauty the area has to offer.

 The Lost Valley: One of my favourite walks was The Lost Valley.
+It is considered as one of the best hikes in Europe.
 You will have a great view of the Three Sisters from the parking lot.
 The hiking trail is quite obvious apart from one section when you have to cross a stream.
 There were several other hikers around us who were just as confused as us.
 We missed the proper spot where we should have crossed it an ended up just crossing at a different place which was quite challenging.
 The walk is not too difficult, but it involves some scrambling.
 On your hike you will pass two waterfalls.
 This is a scenic hike to the Lost Valley.
 Clan Macdonald used the valley to hide cattle and other livestock.
 Later during the massacre of Glencoe, many of the Macdonald clansfolk fled here from the soldiers.